orchaiTea/not-fancy-e-comm/README.md

 # ShopShpere

-My Experiments with the freestoreapi.
+My Experiments with the fakestoreapi.

 This is an ever improving project.